carbonplan/blog/posts/maps-library-release.md

 <MapDemo4d />

-Here, the `selector` prop allows us to change how we index into the full multi-dimensional array.
+Here, the `selector` prop allows us to index into the full multi-dimensional array.
 Note that the code sample omits how the inputs to the selector are controlled by a slider and a menu, and how the colormap and clim are based on the selection.
 The [full code](https://github.com/carbonplan/blog/blob/main/posts/maps-library-release/maps-demo-4d.js) is just slightly more complicated.

 In more advanced settings, we might want more control over rendering, including the ability to combine data across multiple layers with math.
 We've exposed a custom fragment shader prop `frag` to make this easy.
-In this example, we render the average temperature over January and February by loading both months at once and calculating the average on the GPU, followed by a rescaling and colormap lookup.
+In the sample below, we render the average temperature over January and February by loading both months at once and calculating the average on the GPU, followed by a rescaling and colormap lookup.
 While this requires writing [shader code](<https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)>), it lets us combine data layers via arbitrarily complex math, with high performance and full control over what gets rendered.
 Here’s a `Raster` component that demos this approach.

 ```js
 <Raster